Business/Organization Name:

 Allisa Spain: “Allisa has worked hard to instill pride and unity within our school district.
 She has done a great job connecting our community with our schools!”

-Rachel Hill: “Rachel is the Chamber Ambassador President and helps lead through Kiddie Day, flags, and fundraising, as well as a member of the Fire Department.”
+Rachel Hill: “Rachel is an active Chamber Ambassador, member of the Christmas Decorations committee, and helps lead through Kiddie Day, flags, and fundraising, as well as a member of the Fire Department.”

 Empowering Leader: